dijevic/cashys-front-end/README.md

  <br/>

- <p>the idea of the project was to create a complete MERN stack development to deal with incomes and debts , having a balance of them and be able to do a CRUD of operation(debts and incomes) and categories</p>
+ <p>the idea of the project was to create a complete MERN stack development to deal with incomes and debts , having a balance of them and be able to do a CRUD of operations(debts and incomes) and categories</p>

 <p margin="20px">The project has been done with React & zustand(global state) , React Router v6 , Styled components for styles , Toast for the notifications and love</p>